 Most of the playwright residencies that I know of all have the same noble goal—to provide writers with financial and artistic support at an artistic home for a period of time in exchange for that playwright contributing to the community or the theatre or both in some way.
 At some residencies, playwrights get to produce their own work, create work with the local community, provide the voice of a creating artist on the staff, etc.

 In theory, I have no problem with any of that.
 I think it’s great to support playwrights—I also think it would be great to support designers.

 In practice, and very much in general, I don’t find that these residencies work particularly well.

-Most regional theaters have little opportunity for advancement within the organization—the box office worker who is a great writer likely will not be produced at that theater until years after they’ve left, nor will they be taken seriously while still a box-officer—neither will other creating/generating artists who day-job all the time at the theater be taken seriously as artists.
+Most regional theatres have little opportunity for advancement within the organization—the box office worker who is a great writer likely will not be produced at that theatre until years after they’ve left, nor will they be taken seriously while still a box-officer—neither will other creating/generating artists who day-job all the time at the theatre be taken seriously as artists.
 This situation is compounded when residents-who-aren’t-really-residents come in—what is the point of climbing the ladder if there is no ladder?

 What is the point of working hard to be seen, make an artistic home, or even just learn an organization if it’s not going to amount to anything, and an outsider is always going to be more interesting than someone already under the leadership’s noses?

 There is also and always tension about money.
 Most staff is getting paid barely enough to survive, and then an artist is declared resident—and in the case of the big grants—will be making more than most for never being there and have access to leadership that most don’t and then also get a commission and production royalties on top of it.